 You will work with a supervisory team of at least two supervisors, who will advise you at each stage of your research degree.
 You may also have a third supervisor and/or an advisory committee to bring in extra expertise as required.
 The School offers regular seminars from a wide range of speakers to enable you to keep abreast of the latest research and to give you opportunities to present and discuss your work.
 You will belong to an academic Department, and we will encourage you to enrol in one or more inter-disciplinary Centres, participate in discussion groups and our early career researchers network, and interact with other research degree students.
 The international nature of our School’s staff and student body provides an excellent opportunity to mix with people from different backgrounds and experiences.
 There are also multiple social events, an active and welcoming student body, and a student support service, including disability support and counselling services.

 As a doctoral student, you are encouraged to broaden your training through participation in specialist courses, including the wide range of modules available through our master's programmes; presenting at appropriate national and international meetings; and involvement in LSHTM seminars.
 In addition, you will benefit from training in transferable and employment related skills through our Doctoral Transferable Skills Training Programme.

 Planning your studies

 Registration for MPhil and PhD programmes is on the first day of each academic term in September, January and April.
 All DrPH students begin their degree in September.
-As a research student, you will have to spend at least 9 months full-time in London although these do not have to be in a single period.
-Students usually spend the first 9 to 12 months at the School to prepare for an upgrading process from MPhil to PhD.
-In the second year, students continue laboratory work or carry out data collection/ fieldwork.
-In the third and/or fourth year, students analyse and write up their research to prepare the thesis for submission.
+You can study full-time or part-time.
+Part-time students are expected to spend at least 2 days a week on their studies (2.5 days a week for Term 1 of the part-time DrPH).
+As a research student, you will normally have to spend at least 9 months full-time in London although this does not have to be in a single period.
+Students typically start and finish in London but may spend a period elsewhere for data collection or fieldwork.